thanksmister/android-mqtt-alarm-panel/README.md

 ## MQTT Alarm Setup

 Under the settings (gear icon) enter the MQTT information that you configured in your MQTT service.
 This might include a username and password.
 If you are not using SSL, just enter the IP address of your broker like 192.168.1.1.
 You enter the port and credentials in separate fields.
-The alarm will try to connect using TCP unless you enter HTTP/HTTPS in front of the IP address like http://102.168.1.1.
+The alarm will try to connect using TCP unless you enter HTTP/HTTPS in front of the IP address like http://192.168.1.1.
 However, for most MQTT brokers, using TCP is fine.

-### Supported Alarm Commands and Publish States
+### Supported commands/payloads:

 - Command topic:  home/alarm/set
 - Command payloads: ARM_HOME, ARM_AWAY, ARM_NIGHT, DISARM